X-death25/MD_Dumper/README.md

 - paulfertser for his code on how to use usb hid on stm32 , it's the first piece of my first version of md dumper https://github.com/paulfertser/stm32-tx-hid
 - libopencm3 for the very cool STM32 dev lib.
-- ichigobankai for some low level arm optimisation and the Master System / Geame gear part.
+- ichigobankai for some low level arm optimisation and the Master System / Game gear part.
 - Marv17 for a lot of hardware and software test.
 - Jackobo (Akina Usagi) for the beautiful GUI.
 - Sik for his wonderfull website about Megadrive hardware / dev info https://plutiedev.com/